luciusmagn/magnusi.tech/posts/huoh.md

 of a large branching story like this.

 Horus is a strange man.
-He was born in a war-torn country and was an orphan since before he could remember, being adopted by a separatist groups.
-He spent his younger years as a child soldier, an experience, which, while definitely not easy and leaving permanent evidence of his existence on him as a human, provided him in later years with level-headedness, which is complimented by a form of idealism, uncommon in most people.
+He was born in a war-torn country and was an orphan since before he could remember, being adopted by a separatist group.
+He spent his younger years as a child soldier, an experience, which, while definitely not easy and leaving permanent evidence of its existence on him as a human, provided him in later years with level-headedness, which is complimented by a form of idealism, uncommon in most people.

 That is not to say he is without vices.
 His approaches to solving some things are peculiar to